-Article 6

-National policy framework, enabling domestic legal environment and paperless trade committee
+Article 6 National policy framework, enabling domestic legal environment and paperless trade committee

-- 25. Electronic communications afford the possibility of connecting anywhere anytime and are unfettered by physical borders.
+- 27. Electronic communications afford the possibility of connecting anywhere anytime and are unfettered by physical borders.
 Having different parameters for domestic and international electronic transactions creates obstacles to the broadest use of electronic communication.
-Hence, it is highly recommended that the same legislation be adopted for both domestic and international transactions. - 26.
-For paperless trade to be conducted in the best possible manner, traderelated data and documents in electronic form should ideally be subject to the same requirements for use in domestic or international trade as paper documents.
-Otherwise, traders would have to comply with different requirements, which would include cases in which the final destination of the goods is not clear at the beginning of the transaction. - 27.
+Hence, it is highly recommended that the same legislation be adopted for both domestic and international transactions. - 28.
+For paperless trade to be conducted in the best possible manner, trade-related data and documents in electronic form should ideally be subject to the same requirements for use in domestic or international trade.
+Otherwise, traders would have to comply with different requirements, which would include cases in which the final destination of the goods is not clear at the beginning of the transaction. - 29.
 Article 6 is aimed at creating an enabling domestic legal environment fully aligned with the international one.
 The use of international standards in the domestic legal and regulatory environment ensures that domestic legal and regulatory requirements will not hinder cross-border paperless trade.
-Examples of recommended international standards and best practices include the UNCITRAL Model Law on Electronic Commerce, the UNCITRAL Model Law on Electronic Signatures, the Guidelines on the Protection of Privacy and Transborder Flows of Personal Data of the Organisation for Economic Co-operation and Development (OECD), and the Asia-Pacific Economic Cooperation (APEC) Data Privacy Framework. - 28.
-Representatives of government and private sector parties participating in a national paperless trade committee would include representatives from trade, logistics service providers, port and airport authorities, IT service providers, national standard bodies, customs and other regulatory agencies that participate in export, import and transit functions.
-The scope of
+Examples of recommended international standards and best practices include the UNCITRAL Model Law on Electronic Commerce, the UNCITRAL Model Law on Electronic Signatures, 10 the Guidelines on the Protection of Privacy and Transborder Flows of Personal Data of the Organisation for Economic Cooperation and Development (OECD), 11 and the Asia-Pacific Economic Cooperation (APEC) Data Privacy Framework.
+12 - 30.
+Representatives of government and private sector parties participating in a national paperless trade committee would include representatives from trade, logistics service providers, port and airport authorities, IT service providers, national standard bodies, customs and other regulatory agencies that participate in export, import and transit